Daveosaurus-Rex/31stInfantryRegiment/README.md

 I am a novice website builder, so it is also a project for me to learn HTML and CSS I expect the website to improve and look prettier as I gain more experinece

-Ultimately want to be able to communicate with the membership and world at large by:
+Ultimately I want to be able to communicate with the membership and world at large by:
 Selling merchandise from our Quartermaster Store Registister members for attendence at annual Reunions Accept Donations